Nouran246/Nouran246/README.md

 <!-- Introduction Section -->
 <p align="center">
- Hey there! 👋 I'm Nouran, a sophomore at university.
+ Hey there! 👋 I'm Nouran, a junior at university.
 I love diving into new things and learning as much as I can.
 Always up for exploring and expanding my horizons.
 Looking forward to the experiences that lie ahead!🌟
 </p>

 <!-- Skills Section -->